CharlieEllenbecker/Capstone-Project/README.md

 ```

 To run server:
-- You will want to run this command before starting the server or running tests:
+- You will want to run this command before starting the server or running tests for the first time in a session:
 ```console
 npm i
 ```